ACCarnall/bagpipes/docs/loading_galaxies.rst

 Inputting observational data
 ============================

 This section will introduce you to loading observational data into Bagpipes.
-Observational data is stored in the ``Galaxy`` object.
-The most important argument passed to ``Galaxy`` is the ``load_data`` function, which you will need to write to access your data files and return observational data.
+Observational data is stored in the ``galaxy`` object.
+The most important argument passed to ``galaxy`` is the ``load_data`` function, which you will need to write to access your data files and return observational data.

+Check out the `second iPython notebook example <https://github.com/ACCarnall/bagpipes/blob/master/examples/Example%202%20-%20Loading%20observational%20data.ipynb>`_ for a quick-start guide to loading observational data.

-API documentation for the ``Galaxy`` class is provided :ref:`here <galaxy-api>`.
+API documentation for the ``galaxy`` class is provided :ref:`here <galaxy-api>`.

 .. _load-data:

 The load_data function
 ----------------------

-The ``load_data`` function should take an ID number and filtlist (both passed as strings) and return observed spectroscopic and/or photometric data in the correct format and units.
+The ``load_data`` function should take an ID string and return observed spectroscopic and/or photometric data in the correct format and units (see below).

 For example: